 In addition to the above off-shell nilpotent (co-)BRST symmetry transformations, the Lagrangian density~\eqref{1} respects a set of following discrete duality symmetry transformations:

 It is interesting to point out that, in the above symmetry transformations, the {\it basic} Abelian 1-form and 2-form fields are connected with each-other.
-In fact, these fields are dual to each-other in the language of the Hodge duality $*$ operator defined on the flat $3D$ Minkowskian spacetime manifold (see, e.g. ~\cite{rpm8} for details).
+In fact, these fields are dual to each-other in the language of the Hodge duality $*$ operator that is defined on the flat $3D$ Minkowskian spacetime manifold (see, e.g.~\cite{rpm8} for details).

-Before we conclude this section, we would like to remark that the off-shell nilpotent (co-)BRST symmetry transformations [cf. Eqs.~\eqref{2},\eqref{3}] and the discrete duality symmetry transformations [cf. Eq.~\eqref{6}] are intertwined (and interconnected) with one-another in a beautiful mathematical relationship.
+Before we conclude this section, we would like to remark that the off-shell nilpotent (co-)BRST symmetry transformation operators [cf. Eqs.~\eqref{2},~\eqref{3}] and the discrete duality symmetry transformation operators [cf. Eq.~\eqref{6}] are interconnected with one-another by a beautiful mathematical relationship.
 To be precise, we note that the following equation

-provides an intimate connection amongst the continuous and nilpotent symmetry transformations $s_d$ and $s_b$ and the discrete duality symmetry transformations because the symbol $*$ stands for the transformations~\eqref{6} and, as is obvious, the generic field $\Phi$ denotes {\it all} the fields that are present in the Lagrangian density~\eqref{1}.
-We would like to point out that the ($\pm$) signs on the r.h.s. of the above equation are decided and dictated by a couple of successive operations of the discrete duality symmetry transformations~\eqref{6} on the generic field $\Phi$ which incorporates the bosonic fields ($\mathbb{B}$) as well as the fermionic fields ($\mathbb{F}$).
+provides an intimate connection amongst the continuous and nilpotent symmetry transformation operators $s_d$ and $s_b$ and the discrete duality symmetry transformations because the symbol $*$ stands for the transformation operators~\eqref{6} and, as is obvious, the generic field $\Phi$ denotes {\it all} the fields that are present in the Lagrangian density~\eqref{1}.
+We would like to point out that the ($\pm$) signs, on the r.h.s. of the above equation, are decided and dictated by a couple of successive operations of the discrete duality symmetry transformation operators~\eqref{6} on the generic field $\Phi$ which incorporates the bosonic fields ($\mathbb{B}$) as well as the fermionic fields ($\mathbb{F}$).
 In other words, the following operator equations, namely;

 demonstrate that we have the {\it plus} sign for the bosonic fields ($\mathbb{B}$) and {\it negative} sign for the fermionic fields ($\mathbb{F}$) in~\eqref{7}.
 These fields are present in the (co-)BRST invariant Lagrangian density~\eqref{1} of our $3D$ field-theoretic model which incorporates the combined system of the BRST-quantized free Abelian 1-form and 2-form gauge theories.
-It is extremely interesting to point out that a {\it reciprocal} operator relationship exists in our theory, namely;
+It is extremely interesting to point out that a {\it reciprocal} operator relationship {\it also} exists in our theory, namely;